leahxqing/reading/notes/harmless_03/ReadMe.md

 The elimination of selection bias.

 Regression provides an easy-to-use empirical strategy that automatically turns the CIA into causal effects.
-Two routes can be traced from the CIA to regression, One assumes that $ f_i(s) $ is both linear in s and the same for everyone except for an additive error term, in which case linear regression is a natural tool to estimate the features of $ f(s) $.
-A more general but somewhat longer route recognizes that $ f_i(s) $ almost certainly differs for different people. and, moreover, need not be linear in s.
-Even so. allowing for random variation in $ f_i(s) $ across people, and for non-linearity for a given person, regression can be thought of as strategy for the estimation of a weighted average of the individual-specific difference, $ f_i(s) - f_i(s - 1) $.
+Two routes can be traced from the CIA to regression, One assumes that $f_i(s)$ is both linear in s and the same for everyone except for an additive error term, in which case linear regression is a natural tool to estimate the features of $f(s)$.
+A more general but somewhat longer route recognizes that $f_i(s)$ almost certainly differs for different people. and, moreover, need not be linear in s.
+Even so. allowing for random variation in $f_i(s)$ across people, and for non-linearity for a given person, regression can be thought of as strategy for the estimation of a weighted average of the individual-specific difference, $f_i(s) - f_i(s - 1)$.
 In fact, regression can be seen as a particular sort of matching estimator, capturing an average causal effect.

 The first route, a linear constant-effects causal model.
 Suppose that